View the Landlord Portal

 Tenants in arrears

-There are safeguards in place to protect the interests of landlords and their agents under the Housing Benefit scheme.
-We must make Housing Benefit payments directly to the landlord or their agent where a tenant is eight weeks or more in arrears with their rent, and it's in the interest of the claimant (tenant) to do so.
+There are a range of safeguards in place to protect the interests of landlords and their agents under the Housing Benefit scheme.
+We must make Housing Benefit payments directly to a landlord or their agent if a tenant (claimant) is eight weeks or more in arrears with their rent, and it's in the interest of the tenant for us to do so.

-If you don't agree with our decision to ask you to repay an overpayment, you can ask us to look at our decision again.
-Full details will be provided on the overpayment notification letter sent to you.
-It's important that you do this within one calendar month of the date of the notification if you don't agree with our decision.
+If you disagree with the overpayment being recovered from you, you can ask us to look at our decision again.
+Further information will be provided on the overpayment notification letter that we send you.
+It's important that you request a review within one calendar month of the date on your notification letter.

 Useful forms for landlords